amirhnajafiz/graphhub/app/docs/System Security/6_policies.md

     - the AC-matrix column describing access rights on an object are stored with the object
 - __Capabilities__
     - row-wise representation of AC-matrix, held by the user corresponding to the row
-    - user should not change them, therefore comes with cryptographu mechanisms
+    - user should not change them, therefore comes with cryptography mechanisms

 ### Managing permissions

-In systems, manageability is improved using indirection Groups and Roles (RBAC).
+In systems, manageability is improved using indirection __Groups and Roles (RBAC, role based access control)__.
 It gives the features of inheritance and negative permissions.

 ### Implemetation of DAC on UNIX

 #### Objects

-All resources are files, Each file has an owner and group owner.
+All resources are files.
+Each file has an __owner__ and __group owner__.
 Permissions are divided into three groups (file owner, owner group, everyone else).
 And 3 bits of permission for each part (read/write/execute).
+Also, today, they come with one sticky bit.

 For directories: